-- (a) by omitting from subsection (3)(b) "possession." and substituting "possession;"; - (b) by inserting the following paragraph after paragraph (b) in subsection (3): - (c) submit to being electronically monitored by wearing and not removing, or always carrying, an electronic device which allows - (i) the Commissioner of Police; or - a police officer, State (ii) Service officer, State Service employee or other person, or a person of a class of persons (whether police officers, State Service officers, State employees Service other persons), authorised by the Commissioner of Police - to find or monitor the geographical location of the person.
+- (a) by omitting from subsection (3)(b) "possession." and substituting "possession;"; - (b) by inserting the following paragraph after paragraph (b) in subsection (3): - (c) submit to being electronically monitored by wearing and not removing, or always carrying, an electronic device which allows - - (i) the Commissioner of Police; or - (ii) a police officer, State Service officer, State Service employee or other person, or a person of a class of persons (whether police officers, State to find or monitor the geographical location of the person.